Xorux Virtual Appliance

 Important notices:

-• XorMon NG Web UI address is 'https://<IP>/xormon-ng/' instead of 'https://<IP/hostname>[:<port>]/'
+• XorMon Web UI address is 'https://<IP>/xormon-ng/' instead of 'https://<IP/hostname>[:<port>]/'

-• XorMon NG OS Agent port has to be changed to 7162 so that it does not interfere with Original XorMon OS Agent running on port 8162
+• XorMon OS Agent port has to be changed to 7162 so that it does not interfere with Original XorMon OS Agent running on port 8162

-• It is not possible to upload custom SSL certificates for XorMon NG
+• It is not possible to upload custom SSL certificates for XorMon

 Update PGDG repository (as root)